baranertemir/403-bypasser/README.md

-# 403-bypasser
+# 403 Forbidden Bypasser

-403 Forbidden Bypasser
+Simple python script to bypass the forbidden 403.